Skillet Chicken Parmesan is a comforting weeknight dinner recipe that's made in one skillet, and ready in 30 minutes.

 You don’t need to cook the chicken all the way through, btw, just get ’em nice and golden brown on the outside.

-Next, break out the stahhh of the skillet – marinara sauce.
-Slightly spicy, locally-made Gino’s is my go-to, but I also really like Giada De Laurentiis’ line of sauces, which you can get at Target.
+Next, break out the star of the skillet – marinara sauce.
+Slightly spicy, locally-made Gino’s is my go-to.
+I recommend springing for a higher quality marinara sauce such as Rao’s if you don’t have access to Gino’s!

 Once the skillet has cooled off the heat for 1 minute, carefully pour in 2 cups marinara sauce.
 Marinara sauce will splatter and spit when poured into a super hot skillet, which is why it’s important to let it cool a bit before adding the sauce.